10/17/2021: Daily Bus Incident Tracker + Helpful Contacts

 Part of our commitment to empower parents as advocates means speaking up about what we know and speaking out about our experiences.
 We can customize workshops for parents on a range of topics such as navigating IEP process, assistive technology, turning 5 process, and high school admissions.
 If you are interested in booking Special Support Services for a workshop at your next event or meeting, email rachel (at) specialsupportservices (dot) com.

-Citywide Council on Special Education, Presentation on 2e Parent Survey Results, led by Jenn Choi
+Citywide Council on Special Education, Presentation on 2e Parent Survey Results, led by our former partner Jenn Choi

-Workshop on NYC Public High School Admissions for 2E Kids, led by Jenn Choi
+Workshop on NYC Public High School Admissions for 2E Kids, led by former partner Jenn Choi

 Gigi’s Playhouse, Turning 5 Workshop, led by Amber Decker